IacopomC/robot_arm_three_js/README.md

 VR
 ---
-You can enjoy this experience in VR by clicking on the main button
+You can enjoy this experience in VR.
+You can make your choice in the main page.